 After all that harder Metal stuff I reviewed lately, it is time to get to something a little softer and more reflective.

-Similar in style (or kind of, at least) than its predecessor All the Little Lights, this record offers a much improved variation.
+Similar in style (or kind of, at least) to its predecessor All the Little Lights, this record offers a much-improved variation.
 And – I daresay – a thoughtfulness that was not there before.
 But of course and as usual, the melodies are of lesser importance, as the focus is on the texts made by a master storyteller

 Whispers boasts real songwriting, folks, not just the use of some bullshit tools.
 Piecing together rave party junk, out of prefabricated bits and pieces coming from some sound studio Lalaland.